gonzaloprb/Diversity_with_Depth/README.md

 - Valeriano: you said using all quadrats per depth.
 However, it's impossible if we work with the index occupancy-frequency which is F = nb Quadrats with genus / Total nb of quadrats.
 It does not work separately for all quadrats with the cover database.

+You can work on any of the database (PA or Cover) and a single depth.
+If it works, I will do it as your solution for the rest.

 Access to Google slides - Structure and figures: https://docs.google.com/presentation/d/1FsDkf9B-vjMtwWeAG_22xq8YWruY4l4PWJ26cNqRklk/edit#slide=id.gb4fd1fd75b_0_21
 Access to Google docs - Manuscript: https://docs.google.com/document/d/176O9EbcAjE3lBhTg7x5N5Ij_XRUXlvMimNIZbhNw9mk/edit